 That is why you should respect us cats!
 Not even the dogs can say that!

 Cats are great survivors in spite of reigns of terror on felines.
 We are amazing creatures who are both delicate and fierce.
 As a general rule, we are a fairly hardy bunch.
 Today, there are over 600 million cats worldwide including owned housecats and street cats.

 When you consider how far us cats have come, how can you not respect your cat in a mew way?
 Meow!

 Last year, our blog for Respect Your Cat Day, had a list of ways you could show your cat respect on a daily basis which is what this is really all about.

 But I would like to add one more simple way you can show your cat respect and that is to not serve us food directly from the refrigerator.

 Ancestrally when a cat would make a kill and eat its prey, the animal was still warm.
 We are hard-wired to eat more hardily if the food is room-temperature and with some lukewarm water or bone broth added.
-Mom takes our food out of the fridge 30 minutes ahead of time, then adds a little warm water and it’s purr-fect!
+Mom takes our food out of the fridge 30 minutes ahead of time, then adds a 1/2 cup of lukewarm water and it’s purr-fect!